axscell/ravenman/README.md

 ![Project Logo](./godot/assets/godot-ferris-128x128.png)

 # ravenman
-> FLOSS roguelike &amp; roguelite game game implementation in Rust for cross platform devices.
+> FLOSS roguelike &amp; roguelite game implementation in Rust for cross platform devices.
 > This game is similar to [Ravengate](https://gitlab.com/ygingras/revengate).
 This game is powered by the godot engine.

 ## Table of contents